percona/pmm-doc/source/qan-intro.rst

 Details contains a :guilabel:`Query time distribution` bar and a set of :guilabel:`Metrics`.

-.. note:: The Query time distribution bar chart is only available for MySQL.
+.. attention:: The Query time distribution bar chart is only available for MySQL.

 The Query time distribution bar shows a query's total time made up of colored segments, each segment representing the proportion of time spent on one of the follow named activities: